gdgc-rgb/Task-2-PR/README.md

 # 🎃 Hacktoberfest 2025 - Participant Directory

+Note: The PR's will be verified merged soon!!
 Welcome to the Hacktoberfest 2025 participant directory!
 This is a simple static website showcasing all participants.

 ## 🚀 How to Add Your Links